SEJ's Fund for Environmental Journalism awards

 All Fund for Environmental Journalism Grantees retain full authority over editorial and publishing decisions.
 Through its FEJ program, the Society of Environmental Journalists maintains a firewall between news decisions and sources of grant support.
 Independent and separate agreements are maintained between SEJ and FEJ grantees and between SEJ and donors whose generous contributions make unique journalism projects possible.

-Contribute now to SEJ’s Fund for Environmental Journalism and help sponsor future grant opportunities.
+Contribute now to SEJ’s Fund for Environmental Journalism and help journalists tell the most important stories in the world.